 New air pollution rules are also increasing coal-plant costs in many jurisdictions, from the EU to India to Indonesia.
 Operators must invest in pollution control equipment to meet higher emissions standards, or close their dirtiest plants altogether.

-This combination of factors means large parts of the existing coal fleet in the EU and even in India face severe economic headwinds under prevailing market conditions, according to financial thinktank Carbon Tracker.
-It has found that nearly all EU plants would be loss-making by 2030, for example, considering only the revenues they earn from wholesale electricity markets.
+This combination of factors means that large parts of the existing coal fleet in the EU and even China or India face severe economic headwinds, recently highlighted by financial thinktank Carbon Tracker.

 Note that coal plants may remain open in the face of unfavourable economic conditions for other reasons, for example, due to capacity market payments.